The Truth About Having Duodenal Switch Surgery

 Your diet will change from week to week during the first month of recovery as follows:

 - Week 1 – During the first week, you’ll be on a clear liquid diet.
 This means you can drink water, and broth, and should do so in small quantities to accommodate the size of your new stomach

-- Week 2 – You can begin to add pureed foods and other drinks, like protein shakes, into your diet during week 2.
+- Week 2 – You can begin to add pureed foods and other drinks, like protein shakes or meal replacement shakes, into your diet during week 2.
 You should keep your diet as plain as possible during this time. blended soups, applesauce (with no sugar added), and skim milk are good choices.

 - Week 3 – You should continue with the pureed foods, but may start to add soft, solid foods as well!
 Some good examples include fish, eggs, lean ground meats, soft fruits, cooked vegetables, and beans.

 - Week 4 – Week 4 is when you can begin to get back to eating ‘normal’ foods.
 During this week, you can begin testing solid foods, but they should be ‘whole’, not processed.
 Chew slowly, and well, to make it easier for your body to digest.
 Most importantly, keep your meals simple so you can see what your new stomach can handle before pushing it too far.